 Nolan is a filmmaker whom Anne Beatts called a “triple threat” in writing, directing and cinematography.
 He graduated from the Orange County School of the Arts, Film and Television Conservatory.

 Independent at Heart

 Nolan is focused on telling entertaining, multifaceted, and meaningful stories in his own voice.
 Like many independent filmmakers before him, he often writes, directs, shoots, and edits his own work, though he also enjoys collaborations.
 His productions have been recognized at highly selective film festivals across the country.

 At 17 years of age, Nolan was featured on the front page of the online and print editions of The Orange County Register when he was named the 2021 Artist of the Year for Film/Animation.
-Later that same month, Nguoi Viet featured Nolan in an article entitled Học sinh gốc Việt đoạt giải ‘Register’s Artist of the Year,’ muốn làm phim ở Hollywood, which loosely translates to “Vietnamese-American student who won ‘Register’s Artist of the Year,’ wants to make movies in Hollywood.”
+Later that same month, Nguoi Viet, the largest and oldest Vietnamese daily newspaper, featured Nolan in an article entitled Học sinh gốc Việt đoạt giải ‘Register’s Artist of the Year,’ muốn làm phim ở Hollywood, which loosely translates to “Vietnamese-American student who won ‘Register’s Artist of the Year,’ wants to make movies in Hollywood.”

 The previous year, his film Diamond Game (2020) was selected to be part of some of the most established, storied, and prestigious film festivals in the U.S. and was honored with wins, including for Best Film, Direction, Cinematography, and Originality.